Sweetwaters

 Massive burgers, thick shakes, and a jukebox in the corner.
 Fat Boys was the quintessential American diner experience, Brevard-style.
 Always packed, always worth the wait.

 Where Brevard went for lobster.
-Jack Baker's was the gold standard of seafood dining on the Space Coast, famous for its lobster tank and nautical atmosphere.
+Jack Baker's was the gold standard of seafood dining on the Space Coast — waterfront views of the Banana River, lobster specials, and the kind of atmosphere people still remember decades later.

 Fine dining with flair.
 Ramon's was Cocoa Beach's legendary restaurant where astronauts, tourists, and locals alike gathered for steaks, seafood, and stories.